stride3d/stride-docs/en/manual/get-started/create-a-project.md

     > [!Note]
     >  To support iOS and Android, you need to install <a href="https://www.xamarin.com/studio" target="_blank">Xamarin</a> (free if you have Visual Studio).

-    If your development system is missing prerequisites for any of the platforms you select, Xenko displays a warning.
+    If your development system is missing prerequisites for any of the platforms you select, Stride displays a warning.

 7. Under **Asset Packs**, you can select additional assets to include in your project.
 These include assets such as animations and materials.
-The asset packs are fun to play with when you're learning how to use Xenko, but they're not necessary.
+The asset packs are fun to play with when you're learning how to use Stride, but they're not necessary.

 8. Under **Rendering**, select the options you want.